Pennyweight: Usage

 Silver half crown struck in Ireland c.
 1642 with weight, 9dwt: 16gr (15 grams) stamped onto it.

-The troy pound and the pennyweight lost their official status in the United Kingdom in the Weights and Measures Act of 1878; only the troy ounce and its decimal subdivisions remained official.
+The troy pound and the pennyweight lost their official status in the United Kingdom in the Weights and Measures Act 1878; only the troy ounce and its decimal subdivisions remained official.
 The troy ounce enjoys a specific legal exemption from metrication in the UK.

 The pennyweight is the common weight used in the valuation and measurement of precious metals.
 Jewellers use the pennyweight in calculating the amount and cost of precious metals used in fabricating or casting jewellery.
 Similarly, dentists and dental labs still use the pennyweight as the measure of precious metals in dental crowns and inlays.

 Pennyweight and grains are still used to weigh gooseberries in competitions in Cheshire, northwest UK.
 Over the Pennines in Yorkshire the alternative drams and grains measurement has been used since a new set of scales was purchased by the Egton Bridge Old Gooseberry Society in 1937.
 As of 2018, the world record for the heaviest gooseberry of 41 dwt 11 gr (41+11/24 dwt) was held by Kelvin Archer of Cheshire.

 The most common abbreviation for pennyweight is dwt; d, for the Roman denarius, was the abbreviation for penny before Decimalisation of the British monetary system.
-Alternate abbreviations are pwt and PW.
+Alternative abbreviations are pwt and PW.